 4-betting depends completely on the 3-bet range of your opponents.
 If your opponent is only 3-betting AA and KK, then you can only 4-bet AA against your opponent.

-You can use the poker statistics folded to 4-bet preflop (F4B) to help your decision.
-If a player is folding 40% or less to 4-bets, then your range of hands that you 4-bet with needs to be primarily for value.
-If your opponent is folding 60% or more against 4-bets, then your range of hands to 4-bet can be more centered towards bluffs.
+You can use the poker statistic folded to 4-bet preflop (F4B) to help with your decision.
+If a player is folding 40% or less to 4-bets, then the range of hands that you 4-bet with needs to be primarily for value.
+If your opponent is folding 60% or more against 4-bets, then your range of hands to 4-bet can be more focused on bluffs.

 What do you do against an active 3-better to your left?

-It can be incredibly frustrating to play at a table where someone seems to be 3-betting your opens over and over.
-Against a weak, overly aggressive player, you can combat their strategy by either 4-betting light or simply calling them with a strong range of hands and letting them bluff of their stack when you catch a piece of the board.
+It can be incredibly frustrating to play at a table where someone seems to be 3-betting your opens again and again.
+Against a weak, overly aggressive player, you can combat their strategy by either 4-betting light or simply calling them with a strong range of hands and letting them bluff off their stack when you catch a piece of the board.

 Against a strong, aggressive 3-better to your left, you will be playing large pots out of position with a capped range versus their uncapped range when you flat call.
 This is one of the toughest spots to play profitably in poker.
 While using a good 4-betting strategy and analyzing their 3-bet range to discover which hands to call with is the long-term strategy for success, as a beginner it simply may be better to leave the table.

-If you do decide to stay at the table, most likely because there are many other poor players at the table, then the quickest and easiest way to adapt is to simply start raising a tighter range of hands first into the pot so that your range can handle the heat of their active 3-betting.
+If you do decide to stay at the table (maybe because there are many other poor players there), then the quickest and easiest way to adapt is to simply start raising a tighter range of hands first into the pot so that your range can handle the heat of their active 3-betting.